-When you drive on any major street in Bellingham, you’ll inevitably come across a panhandler on the corner next to your favorite store or shopping area.
+When you drive on any major street in Bellingham, you’ll inevitably come across someone panhandling on the corner next to your favorite store or shopping area.
 Oftentimes we see the same person in the same spot, with the same sign asking for help for years.
 These signs play to our emotions, talking of being homeless and hungry, and they may even mention having a family.
 We don’t know if that is the truth, but at the same time, it’s difficult to just sit in your car and do nothing.
 Giving them a few dollars can seem like a good way to help, but long-term, it may not be helpful.
-There is no easy answer for helping people who panhandle, but it’s good to ask ourselves some questions before we reach for our wallet:
+There is no easy answer for helping people who panhandle, but it’s good to ask yourself some questions before you reach for your wallet:

 - Will giving them money change the situation they are in?